 PROJECT STATEMENT

-Rage Against the Archive is an artivist project comprising video, performance, and new media art that probes how the New York Public Library’s (NYPL) digital archives catalog and display dehumanizing ethnographic images from colonial India.
-This work critically probes whether institutional archives perpetuate the cycle of colonial exploitation.
-My artistic approach is anchored in a critical paradigm intended to underscore how technology still commodifies the bodies of people of color and how we, as a more conscientious society, should consume certain images online.
+Rage Against the Archive is an artivist project comprising video, performance, and new media art that critically probes how the New York Public Library’s (NYPL) digital archives catalog, display and even sell dehumanizing ethnographic images from colonial India.
+This work scrutinizes whether institutional archives perpetuate the cycle of colonial exploitation, and how certain images can get decontextualized and lose their gravitas in contemporary networked image culture.

-The People of India, published between 1868-75, is one of the world's oldest and most comprehensive ethnographic books, commissioned by the British colonial government in India after the 1857 First War of Independence.
-After experiencing violent uprisings and the first challenge to their colonial rule, the Britishers were keen to understand the native tribes and their cultures to rule them better and prevent future rebellions.
-The camera, masquerading as an objective device, was employed as an imperial tool to document the natives, “othering” them.
-Dehumanizing ethnographic portraits were made with an agenda to push forward a pseudo-scientific theory about the racial, economic and cultural inferiority of Indians to justify colonial rule.
+"The People of India," published between 1868-75, is one of the world's oldest and most comprehensive ethnographic books, commissioned by the British colonial government in India after the 1857 First War of Independence.
+After having experienced violent uprisings and the first challenge to their colonial rule, the British government was keen to understand the native tribes and their cultures to rule them better and prevent future rebellions.
+The camera, masquerading as an objective device, was employed as an imperial tool by the colonial government to document natives, “othering” them in this process.
+Dehumanizing ethnographic portraits were made with an agenda to push forward a pseudo-scientific theory about the racial, economic and cultural inferiority of Indians to justify colonialism.

-How do these problematic historical images exist in our contemporary institutional archives?
-For this project, I explored NYPL's online archives, which digitized the original book, providing the public free access to these ethnographic images.
-However, NYPL’s website also sells these images of suffering as “Fine Art Prints” in various options.
-Infusing archival practices with capitalism raises some critical questions.
+How do these problematic images from the past exist in our contemporary institutional archives?
+For this project, I explored the online archives of NYPL, which has digitized the original ethnographic book, providing the public with free and open access to these images.

-In my experimental browser-based videos, I use Google Chrome's “Inspect Element” feature as a glitch resistance tool to modify the underlying HTML code of NYPL’s website, deleting problematic photos and inserting texts in the website that resist the colonial ideology and the fixity of memory present in the archive.
-By removing these photos from NYPL’s site, I hope to restore some dignity to my ancestors, who have not only been exploited before by colonial photographers, but whose visual representations are also being commodified today.
-I believe that digital archives, in some cases, instead of being harbingers of free knowledge, are just another way to amplify colonial exploitation, and they must be raged against.
-Recently, I also developed a browser extension that subverts NYPL’s website and replaces all the “Buy as Art Print” options with an error message in an act of Electronic Civil Disobedience.
-With my project, I aspire to use web technologies to challenge and disrupt entrenched power structures and propose a decolonized digital archive where technology is harnessed to foster respect and care.
+However, NYPL’s website also sells these images of suffering as Fine Art Prints in various options.
+This raises important questions about the aestheticization of someone’s suffering by a digital archive.
+In my screen-recorded browser videos, I use Google Chrome’s “Inspect Element” feature as a glitch resistance tool to alter the underlying HTML code of NYPL’s website, deleting problematic ethnographic photos and inserting texts in the website that resist the colonial ideology and the fixity of memory present in the archive.
+By activating these archival photos on NYPL’s site, I hope to restore some dignity to fellow Indian citizens, who have not only been exploited before by colonial photographers but whose visual representations are still being commodified today.
+As part of my Lecture-Performances, I talk about 19th-century ethnographic photography during the British Raj and address some ethical concerns related to viewing such images, divorced from their original context.
+I have also developed a Google Chrome browser extension that subverts NYPL’s website and replaces all the art print options with an error message in an act of Electronic civil disobedience.

 INSTALLATION SHOTS